Laugavegur Hiking Trail in Iceland | Online Guide

 Laugavegur Trek in Iceland Panoramic Views

-Volcano Huts have now opened up a new restaurant by the Álftavatn camp on the Laugavegur Hiking Trail.
-The restaurant is the second camp on the trail about 24 kilometers from Landmannalaugar, 12 kilometers from the Hrafntinnusker hut.
+Volcano Trails operates a restaurant by the Álftavatn camp on the Laugavegur Hiking Trail.
+The restaurant is at the second camp on the trail about 24 kilometres from Landmannalaugar and 12 kilometres from the Hrafntinnusker hut.
 The Álftavatn Restaurant is open daily from 11:30 -23:00 and serves lunch, dinner, snacks and drinks at the bar.

-Busses leave every day during the season for Landmannalaugar and Þórsmörk from the BSI Bus Terminal in Reykjavík at 7:00 and at 15:00 (later departure only available in between certain dates).
+Busses leave every day during the season for Landmannalaugar and Þórsmörk from the BSI Bus Terminal in Reykjavík at 7:00 and at 15:00 (later departure only available in between specific dates).

 Busses back to Reykjavik leave Þórsmörk every day during the Laugavegur season.